jrburke/module/docs/inlining.md

 The trouble is that these registry/config setups are hard to bundle up together, and to do multiple layers of them.

 The suggestion may be "only layer at the final app layer, not at library levels in between".
 However, some people just like to distribute one JS file for a library, for easier consumption.
-The JS community is not that unified on package manager choices or project defaults, and a single file is easy to distribute.
+The JS community is not that unified on package manager choices or project defaults, and a single file is easy to distribute and use.

 ### Transpiling

 It is very common in AMD module projects to use a templating system for segments of HTML.
 The templating system normally loads a segment of HTML or HTML with a DSL, and either converts it to a JS string or into a JS function.

-However, for deployment, running these transforms on the fly can be avoided, and the generated JS string or function can just be inlined in the built, optimized output.
+However, for deployment, running these transforms on the fly can be avoided, and the generated JS string or function can just be inlined in the built, optimized output as the module value for that template.

 Inlining module values for these transpiled forms is a very common practice for AMD projects, and is not met by SPDY/HTTP2 or a packaged format on their own.